NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

 A Note on Field Names
 ---------------------

-In order for `sbpy` to properly identify the fields than might be necessary for calculations, default column names should be used to name these fields.
+In order for `sbpy` to properly identify the fields that might be necessary for calculations, default column names should be used to name these fields.
 For instance, a column of Right Ascensions should be named ``'RA'`` or ``'ra'``.
 For a list of acceptable field names, please refer to the list of :ref:`field name list`.

 Also note that `sbpy` is able to use :ref:`alternative field names
-<alternative field names>`, but only those that are listed in the
+<fieldnames>`, but only those that are listed in the list of
-list of :ref:`field name list`.
+:ref:`field name list`.

 Accessing data